 - The financial statement must show a net worth of at least $500,000 for a Money Transmission License

-- Extensive background checks on the applicant and its principals
+- Extensive background checks on the applicant and their principals

 - Detailed Business Plan